 I fell in love with candle making and photography about 6 years ago.
 I'm a firm believer in having hobbies - they are incredibly enjoyable distractions that can also provide a sense of accomplishment and meaning.
 I also enjoy weight lifting and hiking with my husband.

 Areas of focus and expertise

-My main clinical focuses include Attention Deficit Hyperactivity Disorder (ADHD) and damage from authoritarian environments/cults.
+My main clinical focuses include trauma, Attention Deficit Hyperactivity Disorder (ADHD) and damage from authoritarian environments/cults.
 I also treat a wide array of trauma, anxiety and depressive diagnoses.

 I went to The Ohio State University for my undergraduate degree in Human Development and Family Sciences.
 This degree gave me a vast understanding of family systems, how humans develop and grow, as well as training in abnormal psychology.

 My master's degree is from Ashland Theological Seminary in Clinical Mental Health Counseling.
 My classes consisted of cultural competency training, ethics, counseling theory and techniques, clinical diagnosis, and more.